infumap/infumap/docs/cli.md

 - **--image-tagging-url (optional):** Override the configured `image_tagging_url` for this process.
 - **--image-tagging-concurrency (optional):** Set the number of concurrent image tagging requests for this process.
 Defaults to `1`.
 - **--image-tagging-delay-secs (optional):** Sleep for this many seconds after each image tagging request in this process.
 Defaults to `0`.
 - **--item-id (optional):** Tag only this item.
 The item must have a supported image MIME type.
+Existing image-tag artifacts are overwritten.
 - **--container-id (optional):** Tag only supported images within this container subtree, then exit after the finite batch completes.
+By default, items with existing image-tag artifacts are skipped.
+- **--overwrite (optional):** When used with `--container-id`, reprocess items even if image-tag artifacts already exist. `--item-id` always overwrites.
 - **--list-failed (optional):** List supported images for which image tagging previously failed, then exit.
+When combined with `--container-id`, only failures within that subtree are shown.